ShadowTheHedgehogHacking/CharacterMods/2A Character Pack by DeuZa/README.md

 	Their cannon arms just accommodate the weapons you pick up, as if you were playing with classic shadow.
 	Their metallic textures of their bodies have been darkened a bit for more style.

-II - Playable caracter : Player 2
+II - Playable character : Player 2

 The player 2 folder exists for version 2 player of shadow the hedgehog by dreamsyntax and for battle mode in normal game.